Aaryan1203/CS3200-Coop-Compass/README.md

 ### Blueprints

-- **Companies, Job Listings, Reviews, and Students:** Each blueprint manages a distinct part of the application with specific routes for backend data retrieval and manipulation.
+- **Companies, Job Listings, Reviews, and Management:** Each blueprint manages a distinct part of the application with specific routes for backend data retrieval and manipulation.

 ### Frontend Components